comotion-makerspace/Arduino-101-CoMotion-Makerspace/README.md

 - [Serial Passthrough](https://www.arduino.cc/en/Tutorial/SerialPassthrough): Demonstrates how to virtually connect Serial and Serial1.
 - [Virtual Color Mixer](https://www.arduino.cc/en/Tutorial/VirtualColorMixer): Send multiple variables from Arduino to your computer and read them in Processing or Max/MSP.
 #### 5. Control Structures
-- **[Arrays](https://github.com/ramonidea/Arduino-101-CoMotion-Makerspace/tree/master/Circuit_07_BarGraph)**: A variation on the For Loop example that demonstrates how to use an array.
+- **[Arrays](https://github.com/ramonidea/Arduino-101-CoMotion-Makerspace/tree/master/Circuit_07_BarGraph): A variation on the For Loop example that demonstrates how to use an array.**
-- **[For Loop Iteration](https://github.com/ramonidea/Arduino-101-CoMotion-Makerspace/tree/master/Circuit_06_Scrolling)**: Control multiple LEDs with a for loop and.
+- **[For Loop Iteration](https://github.com/ramonidea/Arduino-101-CoMotion-Makerspace/tree/master/Circuit_06_Scrolling): Control multiple LEDs with a for loop and.**
-- [If Statement Conditional](https://www.arduino.cc/en/Tutorial/ifStatementConditional): Use an ‘if statement’ to change the output conditions based on changing the input conditions.
+- **[If Statement Conditional](https://github.com/ramonidea/Arduino-101-CoMotion-Makerspace/tree/master/Circuit_03_Pushbutton): Use an ‘if statement’ to change the output conditions based on changing the input conditions.**
 - [Switch Case](https://www.arduino.cc/en/Tutorial/SwitchCase): How to choose between a discrete number of values.
 - [While Statement Conditional](https://www.arduino.cc/en/Tutorial/WhileStatementConditional): How to use a while loop to calibrate a sensor while a button is being read.
 #### 6. Sensors